-12. Vugo is a technology company founded in 2015 and based in Minneapolis, Minnesota.
+- 16. Vugo is a technology company founded in 2015 and based in Minneapolis, Minnesota.
 It operates a software-only mobile media network that allows ridesharing drivers to display advertising and other media (such as news and entertainment) in their vehicles.
-It currently operates in dozens of cities in the United States, including Los Angeles, Minneapolis, and San Francisco,

-13. Vugo connects local, regional, and national advertisers with passengers in rideshare vehicles through interactive ads displayed on tablet devices placed inside rideshare vehicles.

-14. Vugo partners directly with rideshare drivers and fleet owners of rideshare vehicles to display media, including advertisements, to their passengers on tablet devices, and it shares its advertising revenue with the drivers or owners.
+It currently operates in dozens of cities in the United States, including Los Angeles, Minneapolis, and San Francisco, - 17.
+Vugo connects local, regional, and national advertisers with passengers in rideshare vehicles through interactive ads displayed on tablet devices placed inside rideshare vehicles. - 18.
+Vugo partners directly with rideshare drivers and fleet owners of rideshare vehicles to display media, including advertisements, to their passengers on tablet devices, and it shares its advertising revenue with the drivers or owners.

-15. Because rideshare drivers operate as independent contractors, each driver decides whether he or she wants to use Vugo's service.
-Vugo contracts with the drivers themselves or, in some cases, with fleet owners who own and lease vehicles to individual drivers.

-16. To use Vugo, a driver installs the Vugo software application from the Google Play Store or Apple App Store on his or her personal Android or Apple tablet device and then creates an account.
-The driver mounts the tablet device to the headrest of his or her vehicle's front seat, facing the rear passenger seats, so passengers can see the ads.

-17. Tablets displaying Vugo's media and advertising in this way are similar to the interactive touch screens that are common in Chicago taxicabs.

-18. Vugo's software seeks to show rideshare passengers media and ads they are likely to find relevant by using an algorithm that selects media and ads for any given trip based on trip signals and other data, including city, state, route, pick-up point for the trip, business category, specific keywords, and the passenger's destination.
+- 19. Because rideshare drivers operate as independent contractors, each driver decides whether he or she wants to use Vugo's service.
+Vugo contracts with the drivers themselves or, in some cases, with fleet owners who own and lease vehicles to individual drivers. - 20.
+To use Vugo, a driver installs the Vugo software application from the Google Play Store or Apple App Store on his or her personal Android or Apple tablet device and then creates an account.
+The driver mounts the tablet device to the headrest of his or her vehicle's front seat, facing the rear passenger seats, so passengers can see the ads. - 21.
+Tablets displaying Vugo's media and advertising in this way are similar to the interactive touch screens that are common in Chicago taxicabs. - 22.
+Vugo's software seeks to show rideshare passengers media and ads they are likely to find relevant by using an algorithm that selects media and ads for any given trip based on trip signals and other data, including city, state, route, pick-up point for the trip, business category, specific keywords, and the passenger's destination. - 23.
+Vugo's platform shows ads only when a rideshare driver has a passenger.
+Passengers can interact with ads and other content that interest them by tapping on the tablet screen. - 24.
+Advertisers pay Vugo for the ads that are displayed, and Vugo pays rideshare drivers a percentage of that revenue.

-Case: 1:17-cv-00864 Document #: 1 Filed: 02/02/17 Page 4 of 10 PageID #:4

-19. Vugo's platform shows ads only when a rideshare driver has a passenger.
-Passengers can interact with ads and other content that interest them by tapping on the tablet screen.

-20. Advertisers pay Vugo for the ads that are displayed, and Vugo pays rideshare drivers a percentage of that revenue.
 Vugo estimates that most drivers will be able to earn an average of \$100 per month from the advertising.